 Sabail District Court told Forum 18 on 29 September 2022 that it had not renewed Babayev's pre-trial detention since April 2022.
 However, Babayev's lawyer Javad Javadov told Forum 18 from Baku on 29 September that on 16 September the court had extended his client's detention for a further six months, until 19 March 2023.
 Baku Appeal Court rejected Babayev's appeal against the further extension of his detention.

-The telephone of the SSM secret police Press Office in Baku went unanswered each time Forum 18 called on 29 September.
+The telephone of the SSS secret police Press Office in Baku went unanswered each time Forum 18 called on 29 September.